ooks-io/hyprrecord/hyprrecord/README.md

 Waybar integration is achieved by sending a signal to waybar when recording starts and stops.

-To start, add the `--waybar` flag to your command and configure with a custom moddule in waybar's configuration:
+Add the `--waybar` flag followed by the intended signal to your command eg (`--waybar 8`) and add a custom module to Waybar's configuration:

+> [!NOTE]\
+> 12 is the default signal used if no value is provided.

 ```jsonc
 // ~/.config/waybar/config.jsonc